kubermatic/docs/content/kubermatic/v2.13/advanced/presets/_index.en.md

 ### Prerequisites

-Presets are optional for the Kubermatic API.
-The Kubermatic API takes the flags:
+Presets are optional for the KKP API.
+The KKP API takes the flags:

 - `presets` The optional file path for a YAML file containing presets.
 - `dynamic-presets` The optional flag to enable dynamic presets.
 This parameter has a higher priority than `presets`.

 Those flags can be configured using Helm values:
 ```yaml
 kubermatic: